theapro/apuri_kaihatsu/frontend/README.md

     ```bash
     npm install
     ```
+2. Create .env.example file and rename it to .env.local.

+      ```bash
+      cp .env.example .env.local
+      ```

-2. To create a secret key type this in the terminal:
+3. To create a secret key type this in the terminal:

     ```bash
     npm exec auth secret